bel-commons/bel-commons/README.rst

     BUTLER_EMAIL=bel@example.com
     BUTLER_PASSWORD=butlerpassword

+Other options:

-If you want to run BEL Commons so networks can be made private, then add ``DISALLOW_PRIVATE=false``.
-More documentation on what setting are possible can be found in
+- If you want to run BEL Commons so networks can be made private, add ``DISALLOW_PRIVATE=false``.
+- If you want to disable self-serve user registration, add ``SECURITY_REGISTERABLE=false``.
+- If you want to run BEL Commons so none of the pages/endpoints are accessible without login, add ``LOCKDOWN=true``.

-If you want to automatically add some example networks, then add ``REGISTER_EXAMPLES=true``.
+- If you want to automatically add some example networks, add ``REGISTER_EXAMPLES=true``.

 Run ``docker-compose``.
 If you don't have it, check the `docker-compose installation guide <https://docs.docker.com/compose/install/>`_: